 Writing with accessibility in mind means that you are trying to ensure that your content can be read and understood by as wide an audience as possible.

 View the resources below for some basic guidelines when creating documents.
 It is good practice to get into the habit of planning with accessibility in mind from the start.
-These skills will be invaluable in the workplace & on placements as new regulations mean all public sector organisations have a legal duty to make sure public facing websites and internally shared content meet accessibility requirements.
+These skills will be invaluable in the workplace and on placements as new regulations mean all public sector organisations have a legal duty to make sure public facing websites and internally shared content meet accessibility requirements.

 Microsoft Word has many features built-in that help people with different abilities to read and author documents.